 Forgiveness is when you stop feeling angry or resentful toward someone for an offense, flaw, or mistake.
 When someone comes to you and apologizes for something they’ve done, and you forgive them, that means you no longer hold it against them for their actions.
 You’ve released them from owing you a debt.
-You give up your right to hurt them for hurting you.
+You no longer wish them harm in return for the hurt they caused you.

 Forgiveness is not something we do for other people.
 We do it for ourselves - to get well and move on.
 Forgiving is a wise, freely chosen option that fosters the dignity of the persons who forgive.
 It is an expression of self-control over justifiably angry and/or vengeful impulses.